ccloli/DNSProxy/README.md

 - Bind proxy server with any IP or port
 - Support TCP and UDP protocol to create proxy server
 - Lookup upstream server with specific port and common protocol (UDP, TCP)
-- Lookup upstream server with DNS-over-TLS (experiment)
+- Lookup upstream server with DNS-over-TLS (experiment)<sup>*</sup>
 - Both proxy server and upstream server support IPv4 and IPv6
 - Wildcard rules and regular expression rules
 - Custom parser to extend more rules!

+<sup>*</sup> DNS-over-TLS (also TCP and UDP) only supports IP address, domain name is invalid at this time.
+Also the server should have a valid IP address certificate, e.g. CloudFlare's `1.1.1.1` is okay, because its certificate lists `1.1.1.1` and other IP addresses owned by CloudFlare; Quad9's `9.9.9.9` will not working (at this time) because its certificate doesn't support IP addresses, and `dns.quad9.net` is probably not working because it's a domain, not an IP address.

 ## Use Cases

-- Use TCP DNS on your operating system
+- Use TCP DNS or TLS DNS on your operating system
 - Use public DNS server but forward Intranet domains to your company DNS server
 - Use DNS server provided by ISP for speed, and slower DNSCrypt server for poisoned domains